nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Future Enhancements

 #### 1. **Unique Attributes and Relationship Modeling for Students and Guardians**
-* Students will have extra attributes such as grade level, exam dates, subjects.
+Recognizing the importance of capturing more details about different types of contacts, we plan to incorporate additional attributes for students, such as grade levels, subjects and exam dates.
-* Establish a tagging system that groups students under their respective guardians.
+To support clear organization, we’ll also implement a tagging system that links each student to their respective guardian, making it easier to manage relationships and access relevant information at a glance.

 #### 2. **Find Students by Subjects or Grade Levels**
-- Implement a categorization system for students based on their enrolled subjects and grade levels.
+To support easy organization and access, we’re introducing a categorization system that allows you to sort students by their enrolled subjects and grade levels.
-- This feature will make it easy to filter and organize students, assisting tutors in managing students’ academic needs more effectively.
+This enhancement will help tutors quickly filter students and manage their academic needs more efficiently.

 #### 3. **Exam Date Management**
-- Track upcoming exam dates for each student, helping guardians and tutors stay informed and support students in their preparation.
+We understand the importance of staying prepared for exams, so we’re adding a feature to track upcoming exam dates for each student.
-- This feature would allow automatic reminders or notifications, contributing to better exam readiness.
+With this addition, guardians and tutors will receive timely reminders or notifications, ensuring students are ready and supported in their preparation.

 #### 4. **Fee and Payment Tracking**
-- Implement a detailed payment tracking system for both students and guardians.
+Keeping track of fees is essential in the business aspect, so we plan to implement a detailed payment tracking system.
-- This feature would record due dates, overall payment amounts, and any outstanding fees for each student, while also linking this information to the responsible guardian.
+This feature will log due dates, total payment amounts, and any outstanding fees for each student, while also linking this information to the responsible guardian.

 --------------------------------------------------------------------------------------------------------------------